Soulbury Scale A 3-8 plus up to 3 SPAs

 Across Warwickshire we have a number of full time or part time posts available.
-We would also welcome applications from Trainee Educational Psychologists.

 We place a high value on work-life balance.
 We provide an established programme of professional supervision through line management and peer approaches.
 We can offer a range of generic and specialist work within the 0-25 age range in all types of educational setting.
-We have very successfully developed a range of flexible and virtual working practices and all EPs are issued with a Surface Pro to support this.
+We have very successfully developed a range of flexible working practices and all EPs are issued with a Surface Pro to support this.